- Blue waters and idyllic towns make an island-hopping honeymoon in Greece one of the country’s most sought-after activities.

 Symi has been declared an entire archaeological site by the Central Archaeological Council thanks to 159 sites and monuments that capture the area’s history, with roots in prehistoric times.

-For the time-limited couple
+Greek islands for the time-limited couple

 If your time in Greece is limited, but you’d still like to get a comprehensive Greek island-hopping experience, you can do so by visiting the gorgeous islands that are within a couple of hours from Athens, the Greek capital.
+The below are all fabulous options for a minimoon in Greece.

 One of the most picturesque and atmospheric islands of the Saronic Gulf, ideal for romantic trips, is Hydra island.
 The architectural shell of the once prosperous and historic naval state of the early 19th century has been preserved intact.
 Inside it has been set up as a sophisticated tourist resort with beautiful hostels and timeless meeting points.